Suprcheese/Swarm/Readme.txt

 -Natural Evolution Enemies
 -5dim Battlefield

 The configuration options available in config.lua control how many and what sort of enemies spawn when larger enemies die.
-Here you may adjust these if you so wish (it's quite the wall of text), and you can select that enemies should NOT fragment into smaller versions on death, only spawners -- or vice versa.
+Here you may adjust these if you so wish (it's quite the wall of text).

+The in-game Mod Options also has two Swarm settings available: you can choose that enemies should NOT fragment into smaller versions on death, only spawners -- or vice versa.
+Disabling both options effectively disables the mod entirely.
+You can access these settings from the main menu via: Options -> Mods.
+You should even be able to change them mid-game in singleplayer or if you are an admin in a multiplayer match.

 Known Issues: